bwl21/wortsammler/README.md

 Please use Ruby 1.9.3

+-   mac:
+    -   installation requirex xcode with the commanline tools
--   mac: best to use Ruby Version Manager [https://rvm.io/rvm/install][]
+    -   use Ruby Version Manager [https://rvm.io][]
+    -   rvm install ruby_1.9.3
+    -   might take pretty long depending on wha you have on your mac.
+    -   after ruby is installed `gem install wortsammler`

 -   windows
     -   download von [http://rubyinstaller.org/downloads/][]